Secret Codes and Battleships: Reception

 The album received positive reviews.
 Jon O'Brien of AllMusic was positive on the album and gave it three-and-half-stars out of five and called it "his most commercial since 2002 debut Spin" and wrote: "It remains to be seen whether Hayes is a little too late to win back the millions of fans who worshipped his previous wedding dance favorites, but by limiting his experimental tendencies and focusing on the kind of intelligent synth pop he does best, he's given himself a fighting chance."
 Robert Copsey of Digital Spy praised the album, particularly for the instrumentality of the tracks and the falsetto of Hayes.
 Copsey also claimed that the album could have easily been a Savage Garden comeback album.
 Jordy Kasko of The Tune, however, considered the album to be "sterile", and had also claimed that "Black Out the Sun" would have been a worldwide hit if it was performed by Leona Lewis, whom Hayes originally wrote the song for.
-Natalie Shaw of BBC gave a somewhat positive review, praising Hayes for managing "the balance between sharp observations and effortless melodies".
+Natalie Shaw of the BBC gave a somewhat positive review, praising Hayes for managing "the balance between sharp observations and effortless melodies".
 The album debuted No. 10 on the ARIA Top 50 Albums Chart as well as No. 3 on the Australian Album Chart.
 The track "Bloodstained Heart" also made its debut on the ARIA Top 20 Australian Singles Chart at No. 11.

 The album received an ARIA nomination for Best Adult Contemporary Album in 2012.